-Photographer, Paper Crafter, Sewer, Grown-up Doll Lover, mom to a crazy Sheltie!
-Also the owner of “More Fun Than Humans Should Be Allowed To Have”
+Photographer, Musician, Writer, Paper Crafter, Sewer, Grown-up Doll Lover, mom to a crazy Sheltie!

-I love to travel (when I can), watching British television shows (Downton Abbey, Coronation Street, Fawlty Towers, Torchwood, etc), listening to all kinds of music, huge fan of Garrison Keillor/Chris Thile/Prairie Home Companion.
+I love to travel (when I can), watching British television shows (Downton Abbey, Coronation Street, Fawlty Towers, Torchwood, etc), listening to and playing all kinds of music.
 I also love thrift store shopping, especially when I can combine it with any of my hobbies.
 I love crafting, I am willing to try just about any craft at least once.
 I have been sewing since I was a kid but also scrapbook, rubber stamp, basket weaving, jewelry making…you name it, I probably have done it!

 I got my first American Girl doll in 1990 when I was 26!
 I still have Samantha and in 2014 I decided to get Rebecca which triggered my interest in American Girl all over again.
 Including Samantha, I currently have 18 American Girls dolls, some historical, some GOTY, some Truly Me and 4 customs as well as 1 Wellie Wisher.
 I also love The Sunshine Family and have inherited my mom’s collection of 1/12 scale miniatures/dollhouse.
 I used to collect bears, but I am no longer adding to that collection, it is out of hand 😉